UST-QuAntiL/quantil-docker/PLATFORM_NISQ_README.md

 + Clone [quantil-docker repository](https://github.com/UST-QuAntiL/quantil-docker)
 + Required ports are listed [here](https://github.com/UST-QuAntiL/quantil-docker#readme)

-### Prerequisites for the NISQ Analyzer and the given Implementation
+## Getting started using the NISQ Analyzer for the PlanQK Platform
 To use the NISQ Analyzer on the PlanQK platform content, currenly only Qiskit-based implementations are supported.
 Thus the _technology_ field is used to specify the used SDK, i.e., Qiskit, while the version field specifies the programming languages used, e.g., Qiskit or OpenQASM.
 Please note that currently only the first file on the platform is used by the NISQ Analyzer for analyzing and executing the implementation.
 A current limitation is that only fixed circuits, i.e., circuits that do not require input parameters, can be executed.
 The Shor implementation is such an example.

-### 1. Add Qiskit Credentials to docker-compose.yml
+### 1. Add Qiskit Credentials to docker-compose.override.yml
+1. Copy [docker-compose.nisq.analyzer.override.yml](docker-compose.nisq.analyzer.override.yml) file to `docker-compose.override.yml`.
+2. Insert your Qiskit token at `QPROV_IBMQ_TOKEN: 'your-qiskit-token-here'` in the new `docker-compose.override.yml`.

-Currently only quantum computers of IBMQ are supported.
-Thus, you must insert your Qiskit token into the docker-compose.yml ([here](https://github.com/UST-QuAntiL/quantil-docker/blob/06232eb6520a83333405d8c83d85eace27f96a37/docker-compose.yml#L271)) file for accessing them:
+**Note:** Currently only quantum computers of IBMQ are supported.

-`QPROV_IBMQ_TOKEN: 'your-qiskit-token-here'`

 ### 2. Run QC Atlas UI and the NISQ Analyzer
-Open a console, navigate to the folder of the quantil-docker, and insert:
+Open a console, navigate to the folder of the quantil-docker, and run the following commands:

 1. `docker-compose --profile nisqAnalyzer pull`
 2. `docker-compose build db`
 3. `docker-compose --profile nisqAnalyzer up`

-After waiting a few seconds, open a browser window on http://localhost:80.
+After a few seconds, the ecosystem is up and running and you can access it via the browser on <http://localhost:80>.
-The QC Atlas UI should be visible.
+The QC Atlas UI is visible.

 ### 3. Login to PlanQK Platform
-To login in to the platform, click the user button on the top right and paste username and password of your PlanQK platform credentials.
+To login in to the platform, click the user button on the top right and insert your PlanQK platform username and password.

 <img width="1590" alt="platform-login" src="https://user-images.githubusercontent.com/23473511/122178127-983ce800-ce86-11eb-9514-f5beb4d62285.png">

-Now, the list of algorithms of the platform are displayed.
+Now, the list of algorithms available in the platform are displayed.

 ### 4. Using the NISQ Analyzer for selecting suitable quantum computers for a specific implementation